swaptacular/swpt_accounts/protocol.rst

 When server implementations process a `PrepareTransfer`_ message they:

-* SHOULD NOT allow a transfer without verifying that the recipient's account exists, and does accept incoming transfers.
+* MUST NOT allow a transfer without verifying that the recipient's account exists, and does accept incoming transfers.

 * MUST NOT allow a transfer in which the sender and the recipient is